Are You Getting the Most Value From Your HubSpot Subscription? The HubSpot Admin Accelerator program is designed to optimize your HubSpot investment.

 Startups have enough going on to run anyone ragged, so if a product existed that could take some of that pressure off you and put it on technology, you'd be silly not to take advantage.
 The Hubspot platform is one such suite of products.
 Offering a robust customer relationship management (CRM) solution and a lesser-known content management system (CMS), it's nearly a one-stop shop for marketing and sales.

 Today we're looking at several of the features Hubspot offers to either give you an idea of how powerful this suite is to help you decide if it's right for you; or to help ensure you're getting the most out of it if you're already a customer.

-You can even templatize your blog posts so come time to schedule or publish, you can simply paste in your copy and you’re good to go.
+You can even templatize your blog posts, so come time to schedule or publish, you can simply paste in your copy, and you're good to go.

 A commonly overlooked aspect of the CMS is the ability to target content and CTAs to specific segments of your contacts.
 If a visitor is already registered as a lead, you can show them custom content directed at their actual stage of the funnel.
-This includes personalized messages, CTAs that are relevant to the product they’re interested in, and more.
+This includes personalized messages, CTAs relevant to the product they’re interested in, and more.

 Another often overlooked feature that can greatly help monitor a lead's journey.
 The calendar gives you a snapshot of active leads/prospects and what they've received when allowing you to make on-the-fly adjustments to their touchpoints.
 This ensures that each person stays engaged with their journey without getting inundated with unwanted emails or phone calls.